 If weather conditions during the night or early morning require that school not be opened on a particular day, this information will be broadcast over local radio and television stations.
-The district will also use an automated voicemail, email, Facebook, Twitter, a school district app, Remind101, and the school website to convey closing information.
+The district will also use an automated voicemail, email, Facebook, and the school website to convey closing information.